Geography of North America: Zoology

 North America is home to many native mammal species.
-Several species of deer, including elk, caribou, moose, mule deer, and the abundant white-tailed deer are found throughout various regions, along with the bison in the central plains and the and musk ox in the Arctic tundra.
+Several species of deer, including elk, caribou, moose, mule deer, and the abundant white-tailed deer are found throughout various regions, along with the bison in the central plains and the musk ox in the Arctic tundra.
 Three species of bear, several subspecies of wolf, and various other carnivores such as raccoons, skunks, and cats including cougars and lynxes are widely distributed.
 The family Mustelidae is well represented, including badgers, otters, ferrets, and wolverines.
 Numerous species of squirrels and other rodents, such as beavers and muskrats, can be found in virtually every region of the continent.
 Central America has adapted sloths, anteaters, and armadillos.
 Other animals includes the California condor, mostly found in California, the parrots and the monkeys of Tropical forests, the humming bird, rattlesnake, alligator, and Cayman of the banks of the streams, and swarms of mosquitoes on the wide plains.